This easy Vegan Banana Bread is the best you’ll find and, even though it is egg-free and dairy-free, no one will ever know the difference.

 There is just something so comforting about a warm slice of banana bread.
 It brings back memories of sitting at my grandmother’s kitchen table as she drank a hot cup of coffee and talked to me.
+It’s the same for me when I make these amazing healthy applesauce muffins.

-This recipe was inspired by my Zucchini Bread recipe because I knew that it should be as simple as switching out the grated zucchini for ripe bananas.
+This recipe was inspired by my Zucchini Oil-Free Bread recipe because I knew that it should be as simple as switching out the grated zucchini for ripe bananas.
+I was right, and the basic recipe is so versatile it can be made into several different plant-based bread options.

-How to make vegan banana bread
+How to make vegan oil-free banana bread

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-In a large bowl, begin adding the dry ingredients that include whole wheat flour, baking soda, baking powder, salt, and spices.
+STEP #1: Begin by preheating your oven to 350°F. In a large bowl, add the dry ingredients including whole wheat flour, baking soda, baking powder, salt, and spices.
+Use a whisk to mix the dry ingredients together well.

-Peel 2 large overly-ripe bananas and use a potato masher or fork to mash them up in a separate medium-sized bowl.
-Add the other wet ingredients--applesauce, apple juice concentrate, maple syrup, vanilla–and mix well.
-I use a whisk to do this.
+STEP #2: Peel 2 large overly-ripe bananas and use a potato masher or fork to mash them up in a separate medium-sized bowl.

-Pour the well-blended wet ingredients into the larger bowl with the dry ingredients and add crushed walnuts if you are planning to use them.
+STEP #4: Pour the well-blended wet ingredients into the larger bowl with the dry ingredients and add crushed walnuts if you are planning to use them.

 Combine all the ingredients well using a large spoon or whisk.
 This will be a thick batter.
 If it seems overly thick, you can add a splash of plant milk such as almond or soy milk to make sure there are no dry spots.